-- 3.5 Succession issues are the second problem faced by small businesses. - 3.5.1 Only one-third of all small family businesses survive beyond the first generation. - 3.5.2 Often this may be the case of a founder refusing to let go, or appointing a new manager, but then interfering and undermining him/her. - 3.5.3 Founders get suddenly ill, become incapacitated or die leaving no clear-cut succession plan and a family member is thrust into the position with little or no preparation. - 3.5.4 In other cases, the loss of the founder causes dissension between family members competing for the top position or taking sides on who they'd like to see in that position. - 3.5.5 A professional succession plan is the best solution. - 3.5.5.1 This plan identifies who will take over. - 3.5.5.2 It sets up the necessary training for the successor. - 3.5.5.3 It provides a schedule for the changeover or a trigger point at which the changeover is affected. - 3.5.5.4 A good plan will also handle the assets so as to minimize the tax burden on the family and firm. - 3.5.6 There are solutions: - 3.5.6.1 Family councils maximize communication prior to and during the succession process and other family business issues. - 3.5.6.2 Advisory boards, with outside members, can also aid in the transition process and bring skills to assist the successor. - 3.5.6.3 A special succession problem a weakness of the family team occurs when a married couple owns a business and divorces.
+- Succession issues are the second problem faced by small businesses. - Only one-third of all small family businesses survive beyond the first generation. - Often this may be the case of a founder refusing to let go, or appointing a new manager, but then interfering and undermining him/her. - o Founders get suddenly ill, become incapacitated or die leaving no clearcut succession plan and a family member is thrust into the position with little or no preparation. - O In other cases, the loss of the founder causes dissension between family members competing for the top position or taking sides on who they'd like to see in that position. - o A professional succession plan is the best solution. - This plan identifies who will take over. - It sets up the necessary training for the successor. - Problems rise where there are no family members to take over. - A good plan will also handle the assets so as to minimize the tax burden on the family and firm. - o There are solutions: - Family councils maximize communication prior to and during the succession process and other family business issues. - Advisory boards, with outside members, can also aid in the transition process and bring skills to assist the successor. - A special succession problem a weakness of the family team occurs when a married couple owns a business and divorces.